ugurozpinar/Keycloak-User-Importer/README.md

 This project is a console application that allows you to bulk import users from an Excel file to Keycloak.
 Includes user attributes

 # Getting Started
-Prerequisites
+* Prerequisites
-.NET 4.7.2 SDK
+* .NET 4.7.2 SDK
-Keycloak Server
+* Keycloak Server

 # Usage
-Clone this repository.
+* Clone this repository.
-Open the solution in Visual Studio.
+* Open the solution in Visual Studio.
-Build the solution.
+* Build the solution.

 # Configuration
 You can configure the following settings in the Program.cs file:

 ## KeycloakSettings
-ServerUrl: The URL of the Keycloak server.
+**ServerUrl**: The URL of the Keycloak server.

-AdminUserName: The admin username of the Keycloak server.
+**AdminUserName**: The admin username of the Keycloak server.

-AdminPassword: The admin password of the Keycloak server.
+**AdminPassword**: The admin password of the Keycloak server.

-Realm: The realm in Keycloak where the users will be imported.
+**Realm**: The realm in Keycloak where the users will be imported.

 ## ExcelSettings
 SheetName: The name of the sheet in the Excel file that contains the user data.

 I used 4,5,6,7,8th columns for user attributes.
 You can change variable names and index numbers.

 # License